dmitry-salnikov/articles/about/index.md

 <section>

 I'm a French guy who moved to the Bay Area in 2011.
-I work as a software developer in [Say Media](http://saymedia.com)'s operations team.
+I work as a Site Reliability Engineer at [Twitter](https://twitter.com.com).

-At the moment I'm especially interested in functional programming.
-When I write code for myself, I do it mostly with [Clojure](http://clojure.org).
-If you are curious, you can take a look at my list of [projects](/projects/) or my [resume](/resume/).
+At the moment I'm especially interested in functional programming and operating system.

 </section>